naoto-1119/XmasNightmare/README.md

 https://play-lh.googleusercontent.com/hwY5klrTg3dF4p-8Vz5yEUobR-7VB8NLtaXolASynez5hb7BiMjo0IK_FOPpxE9o0O9Q=s180-rw

 # XmasNightmare
+Xmas Nightmare was create while learning Kotlin/Java from scratch and within less than a week!
-Xmas Nightmare is simulation game on Android application, which uses machine learning technologies that prompts players to take poses and capture those poses to defeat the enemies.
+This application is a simulation game on Android application, which uses machine learning technologies that prompts players to take poses and capture those poses to defeat the enemies.

 Notes: Uploaded files are only a part of the whole application.
 The core fragments and activity with the codes that links to Firebase database/authentication can be confirmed.